pkel/cpr/website/content/en/docs/methods/protocol-specification.md

-The `validity` function of [Nakamoto consensus]({{< protocol "nakamoto" >}}) specifies that each block has exactly one parent, that each block must have a proof-of-work, and that a block's height is the parent's height plus one.
+The `validity` function of [Nakamoto consensus]({{< protocol "nakamoto" >}}) specifies that each block has exactly one parent, that each block has a proof-of-work, and that a block's height is the parent's height plus one.
 The first rule restricts the DAG to be a tree.
 {{< /code-figure >}}

 Protocol designers may specify an initial set of blocks which do not